vansh2966/keyboard-bubble-/README.md

 <img width="1054" height="1492" alt="w" src="https://github.com/user-attachments/assets/a6b10805-186b-4e18-8e67-3e9a4ac043a4" />

-**Zine page is not AI, keyboard image is rendered, PCB image is SS, but i changed it color. i have eveything myself in canva. no AI**

 well story behind is that i was always wanted mechanical keyboards, that cool looking keyboards with crazy lighting effects and keycaps. so i thought why not make one myself, i will learn lot new things, desgin my first PCB and also get myself my own custom keyboard. so started it, did some research, components